|Weight:||Spot Price:||Buy Price:|

 In the Perth Mint Certificate Program, none of the bullion is leased or lent out to the market, short positions are not allowed, and The Perth Mint does not use financial derivatives on its silver.
-Perth Mint precious metal bullion which is stored for clients is fully insured, and the insurance is underwritten by Lloyds of London syndicates.
+Perth Mint precious metals stored for clients are fully insured under its unique Government Guarantee.

 The Perth Mint undertakes full quarterly inventory stocktakes using both internal and external auditors from major accounting firms in Australia.
 The audits are reviewed by the Auditor General of the State of Western Australia who is answerable to the State Parliament.